 The Virtual ID can conflict with any device on the network which is using VRRP.
 If there are multiple HA clusters on the same network, they must also have different Virtual IDs.

-- Check that the time of both units are in sync and if they are not, ensure that Network Time Protocol (NTP) is configured and running on both units.
+- Check that the time of both units are in sync and if they are not, ensure that NTP is configured and running on both units.

 - Ensure there are no Virtual Services using TCP and port 6973 on the interface where synchronization is configured.